echeran/smile-of-murugan/webbook/chapter07.md

 underlying *unity* of though-content, diction, style and form of the classical poetry.[^itinerant-bard-unity-language]

-[^itinerant-bard-unity-language]: As Kailasapathy rightly observes, "the itinerant life of the bards. spread the bardic language.
+[^itinerant-bard-unity-language]: As Kailasapathy rightly observes, "the itinerant life of the bards ... spread the bardic language.
 The evolution of standard Tamil was an inevitable concomitant of bardic literature".